Businesses Franchises Brokers

 How Revenue and Earnings Level Affects Business Values

 Clearly higher levels of earnings lead to higher valuations, even given the same multiple.
 However, valuation multiples also tend to rise with business sales volume.
 Popular bars that generate higher sales (and maintain reasonable profit margins) tend to sell for earnings multiples on the higher end.
-So, a bar with annual sales over $1.2 million may sell for an earnings multiple over 3, where a lower traffic bar with sales below $400k may trade under 1.6 times earnings.
+So, a bar with annual sales over $1.3 million may sell for an earnings multiple in the 3's, where a lower traffic bar with sales below $450k may trade below 2 times earnings.

 This tendency for higher sales volumes to fetch higher valuation multiples is largely driven by the economics of business acquisition financing.
 Higher volume businesses give buyers more cushion to cover debt service obligations and still have enough left over to pay the new owner a reasonable income.